CompetitiveCodingLeetcode/LeetcodeEasy/Heap/readme.md

     - Algo:
       - assign i as largest and find the left node idx and right node idx.
       - check condition for left and right nodes and update values of largest
-      - if value of largest has been chnages then it would not be equal to i and hence call heapify for rest of the elements.
+      - if value of largest has been chnages then it would not be equal to i and hence swap the elements at largest and i and call heapify for rest of the elements.

 ## heap sort